swdevdave/Android-Dog-Sounds/README.md

 ## Features

 - 52 Different sounds for your dog to enjoy
+- Family friendly sounds, no agressive dog sounds
 - Limited ads (Many of the apps on the market place spam you with ads)
+- Small banner ad at bottom & Intersatial add added after every 10 sound plays
 - Phone & tablet versions

 ## Published on to Google Play Store